Physical Determination of the Action: Potential of mechanical system

-As second example consider the exploration of a gravitational interaction.
-We illustrate the practical interplay between brief steering actions $\mathrm{RB}^{(i)}$ and consecutive segments of undisturbed gravitational actions $w_i$ in recent GRAIL mission: NASA manufactured two satellites on Earth and launched them towards the Moon.
-In this physical system we can never get rid of the action e.g. by turning off the gravitational interaction, making a virtual displacement $\delta \mathbf{x}_I$ of both satellites to the Moon and turning on the interaction in the final configuration.
-Every change in the relative configuration $\mathbf{x}_I \Rightarrow \mathbf{x}'_I$ of Earth, both satellites, Moon etc. happens under the mutual interaction of all elements of the system.
+For example consider the exploration of a gravitational interaction.
+We illustrate the practical interplay between brief steering actions $\mathrm{RB}^{(i)}$ and consecutive segments of undisturbed gravitational processes $w_i$ in recent GRAIL mission: NASA manufactured two satellites on Earth and launched them towards the Moon.
+In this physical system we can never get rid of the interaction e.g. by turning off gravity, making a virtual displacement $\delta \mathbf{x}_I$ of both satellites to the Moon and turning on the interaction in the final configuration.
+Every change in the relative configuration $\mathbf{x}_I \Rightarrow \mathbf{x}'_I$ of Earth, both satellites, Moon etc. happens under the mutual interaction of all elements.